denivale/FWC-QMBFS/README.md

 The above case includes the general operator type.
 You may also have particle or hole operators, and combination of it.
 For example in extended Hartree-Fock version you may have:

 a*(a)a*(b)a(d)a(c)c*(m)c*(n)h*(j)h*(i)

+Before runnig the program you should adjust parameters related to predefined indices of particle and hole states, but also to output.
+Here is the example of the choice saved in paramet.par:

+#automatic

+1

+#hole indices
+i j k l q

+#particle indices

+m n o p

+#draw visual representation (prepair, draw, show) put n for no

+p d n

+#latex document (prepair, write/append, show) put n for no

+p w n

+#program used to open ps or pdf output

+evince

 Write the following command in terminal: